 - Common Reactions After Trauma (National Center for PTSD) Also in Spanish

-- Coping with a Traumatic Event (Centers for Disease Control and Prevention) - PDF
+- Coping with a Disaster or Traumatic Event (Centers for Disease Control and Prevention) Also in Spanish

 - Disaster Distress Helpline (Substance Abuse and Mental Health Services Administration) Also in Spanish